How To

 Once you’ve done all the prep for perfect sushi rice, you need to put together your sushi rice seasoning.
 You can buy these already made in bottles, but whipping up a quick batch takes no time at all.

 Mix your ingredients in a small saucepan and set heat to medium-low.
-Stir until the sugar and salt have just dissolved without bringing it to a boil, and set aside to cool.
-You can also increase this recipe to make a larger batch.
-It’s a great shelf staple that doesn’t need to go in the fridge after being made.
+Stir until the sugar and salt have just dissolved without bringing it to a boil, then set aside to cool.
+You can also increase this recipe to make a larger batch – it’s a great shelf staple that doesn’t need to be stored in the fridge.

 How to season sushi rice